 Toowoomba has a range of lovely accommodation options.
 Stay in an old Qld’er complete with roaring log fire and snuggle up with your loved ones – one of the best retreats near Brisbane.

 So next time you’re looking for weekend trips around Brisbane – why not consider Toowoomba.

-The Bunya Mountains is a 2 hour drive from Brisbane and is a great option for those after a peaceful mountain escape.
+The Bunya Mountains are a 2 hour drive from Brisbane and is a great option for those after a peaceful mountain escape.
 The area is home to the world’s largest forest of bunya pines – hence its name.

 While whale watching is the most popular activity in Hervey Bay, the area does have around 14km of golden beaches to enjoy as well.
 The calm waters are perfect for swimming and other watersports.
 There are also walking tracks along the Esplanade and don’t miss a sunset and drinks at Enzo’s on the Beach.

-Burleigh Heads is a popular and laid back coastal town on the Gold Coast, perfect for those wanting to be away from all the glitz and glamour of Surfers Paradise, yet still, within easy reach to all the Gold Coast attractions.
+Burleigh Heads is a popular and laid back coastal town on the Gold Coast, perfect for those wanting to be away from all the glitz and glamour of Surfers Paradise, yet still within easy reach to all the Gold Coast attractions.

 The beach at Burleigh is perfect for both swimming and surfing and along the foreshore, you’ll find Burleigh’s famous towering pine trees.
-The foreshore has spacious grassy areas, dotted with playgrounds making the perfect spot for a family picnic.
+The foreshore has spacious grassy areas dotted with playgrounds making the perfect spot for a family picnic.
 The area is also home to regular craft markets.

-The Burleigh Heads National Park is a great spot to walk and from here you’ll enjoy some fantastic ocean views.
+The Burleigh Heads National Park is a great spot to walk and from here, you’ll enjoy some fantastic ocean views.
 You can even walk all the way around to beautiful Tallebudgera Creek.

 Burleigh has a range of great places to eat as well as places to stay.
-You’ll find everything here from super cheap old school units to modern fancy apartments.
+You’ll find everything here, from super cheap old school units to modern fancy apartments.
 Click here for a full list of accommodation options.